 - word of mouth (the most authentic form of marketing, recommendation by a friend you respect)

-- community defense of original product (fend off copycats)
+- community defence of original product (fend off copycats)

 - higher barriers of entry (recruit new users, convert existing users)